 To complete the design, you could assign roles of Editor-in-Chief, photographer, copy editor, and typesetter.
 These students would be responsible for maintaining vision, finding appropriate supporting images and videos, editing articles, and laying it all out in a tool like Wixie.

 When the newspaper is complete, you can print out individual pages.
-If the paper is built in Wixie, use the import pages feature to collect all the student work into one project and post on the school web site.
+If the paper is built in Wixie, use the Project Wizard feature to collect all the student work into one project and post on the school web site.
 This will transform the old-style newspaper into an online news site.

 Have students read all of the articles in the paper, since they may have worked on a smaller part of the project.
 To help them further review the information, have small teams create dramatizations and present the story as a live newscast in your classroom